Easter Offering 2019

 Longer tables, lower fences

 The EASTER OFFERING 2019 dedication service Longer tables, lower fences, features stories of shared hospitality across the world.
 The worship encourages us to consider how we might build longer tables, rather than higher fences, as we share whatever we have and connect with our neighbours.

 This service provides an opportunity for churches, circuits and districts to gather and celebrate God’s mission activity in the wider world.
 It includes the dedication of the Easter Offering, all of which goes to the World Mission Fund of the Methodist Church in Britain.
 Leader’s notes give valuable guidance to assist local organisers in the preparation of the service.

-All the service and related materials will be available to download, together with a full PowerPoint presentation containing photos to accompany the stories.
+All the service and related materials are available to download below in Welsh or English, together with a full PowerPoint presentation containing photos to accompany the stories.